jcbdata/Legalese_Mortgage_Documents/README.md

 ## Data Set

 The underlying dataset consists of both trigger-related and nontrigger sentences that have been hand labeled by a linguist.
-The dataset represents 36 SASB documents, with sentences ranging from 5 to 1300+ words.
-15 distinct trigger categories are contained within the dataset, and each sentence can contain more than one trigger category.
+The dataset represents 36 SASB documents, with individual sentences that range from 5 to 1300+ words.
+15 distinct trigger categories are contained within the dataset, and sentences can contain more than one Cash Trap trigger type.

 As received, the raw data set had the following structure: